tamannarojha81/TinyMCE-Synonyms-Plugin-Project/README.md

 # synonyms-plugin.
-A TinyMCE editor plugin to lookup synonyms of a word through Datamuse API.
+A TinyMCE editor plugin to lookup synonyms of a word through Datamuse API..

 ### Description:
 This is a plugin for TinyMCE WYSIWYG editor that will lookup for synonyms of the entered text and insert the selected word